Mesothelioma Survivor Stories

 Are there any peritoneal mesothelioma survivors?

 Yes.
-Many people diagnosed with peritoneal mesothelioma have gone on to far outlive their prognosis.
+Many people diagnosed with peritoneal mesothelioma have lived 10 years or more.

 Are there any pleural mesothelioma survivors?

 Yes.
 Pleural mesothelioma survivors include patients like John Stahl, who was diagnosed with stage 4 pleural mesothelioma in 2019, and John Panza, who was diagnosed in 2012.
+Both of them received specialized treatment and are still living their lives to the fullest today.

-Extrapleural pneumonectomy (EPP) or pleurectomy with decortication (P/D) surgery, chemotherapy, immunotherapy, and radiation can help pleural mesothelioma patients become long-term survivors.
+Extrapleural pneumonectomy (EPP) or pleurectomy with decortication (P/D) surgery, chemotherapy, immunotherapy, and radiation therapy can help pleural mesothelioma patients become long-term survivors.